Killing of Kayla Rolland: Shooting

 On February 29, 2000, the boy had brought the firearm, along with a knife, with him to school.
-Further in the day, during a change of classes, he fatally shot six-year-old Kayla Rolland in the presence of a teacher and 22 students while they were moving up a floor on the stairs, saying to her: "I don't like you", before pulling the trigger.
+During a change of classes, he fatally shot six-year-old Kayla Rolland in the presence of a teacher and 22 students while they were climbing the stairs, saying to her: "I don't like you", before pulling the trigger.
 The bullet entered her right arm and traveled through a vital artery.
+He then threw the handgun into a trash basket and fled to a nearby restroom.
+He was found there, in the corner, by a teacher and was taken into police custody soon after.
 At 10:29 a.m.
 EST, Rolland was pronounced dead at Hurley Medical Center while in cardiac arrest.
-He then threw the handgun into a trash basket and fled to a nearby restroom.
-He was found there, in the corner, by a teacher and was taken into police custody soon after.
-He was held in custody until the Genesee County Family Independence Agency could determine his placement.
-He and his two younger siblings were subsequently placed with an aunt.
+The assailant was held in custody until the Genesee County Family Independence Agency could determine his placement.
+He and his two younger siblings were later placed with an aunt.

 Legal

-Her assailant became the youngest school shooter in the United States, and based on the legal claim that at that age he would lack the ability to form intent, he was not charged with the murder.
+Her assailant became the youngest school shooter in the United States.
+Despite Michigan not having a codified age of criminal responsibility he was not charged with any crime based on the legal claim that at that age he would lack the ability to form intent.
 In most U.S. states, six-year-olds are not liable for crimes they commit, and the Genesee County Prosecutor Arthur Busch called on the citizens to collectively hug the boy, presumably out of pity and sympathy.
 In an 1893 ruling, the U.S. Supreme Court declared that "children under the age of seven years could not be guilty of felony, or punished for any capital offense, for within that age the child is conclusively presumed incapable of committing a crime."
 This is followed in many U.S. states.

 Jamelle James, the uncle who owned the .32-caliber pistol used in the shooting, was sentenced for leaving the gun in a shoe box in his bedroom.
 He eventually pleaded no contest to involuntary manslaughter and spent two years and five months in prison before he was released on probation.
 The other adults involved would be in and out of court systems in the years to follow.
 A search of James's house produced a loaded pump-action shotgun and a rock of crack cocaine.

 On the twentieth anniversary of the shooting on February 29, 2020, news media reported that the boy who shot Kayla Rolland was living in Bay City, Michigan.
 According to court records, he had been convicted at age 18 of a felony in connection with charges of second-degree home invasion and larceny at a Bay City house on April 23, 2012.